 - Interest bearing

 If you don’t use your HSA fund, it accumulates interest.
-It is like having a medical emergency fund savings account, which is most people’s biggest expense.
+It’s like having a medical emergency fund savings account, which is most people’s biggest expense.
 Many HSA’s are like a 401K in that you can choose how your plan is invested.
 The options to invest depend on which HSA company your employer (or financial institution) utilizes.
 People who are maxing out their 401K’s can use an HSA as another way to save additional tax-free money.